 - 1. The Information Commissioner has responsibility in the UK for promoting and enforcing the Data Protection Act 1998 (DPA 98), the Freedom of Information Act 2000 (FOIA), the Environmental Information Regulations 2004 (EIR) and the Privacy and Electronic Communications Regulations 2003, as amended (PECR). - 2.
 She is independent of government and upholds information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
 The Commissioner does this by providing guidance to individuals and organisations, solving problems where she can, and taking appropriate action where the law is broken. - 3.
-This briefing updates the Commissioner's previous parliamentary briefings published during the Bill's scrutiny by the House of Lords.
-It covers areas where the Commissioner still has outstanding concerns or where there have been developments since she last commented.
+This written evidence updates the Commissioner's previous parliamentary briefings on the Bill.1 It covers areas where the Commissioner still has outstanding concerns or where there have been developments since she last commented.
+The Commissioner may submit further evidence in response to amendments or to further questions about the Bill.